Blinking Into the Sunlight

 You may be familiar with Al’s art.
 He’s shown in cities across the world, from London to Melbourne to LA, but he’s perhaps better known for his guerrilla pieces.
 He first came to prominence in early ’00s London, when it was the world capital of street art and figures such as Banksy were shifting in status from street artist to celebrity.

 Expect grinning, leering faces made from fabric and paint in a series of unexpected settings.
 There’ll be works for sale on opening night, from small pieces on canvas and paper to larger ones painted on barn doors.
 The paintings are one thing, but you’ll want to see the space itself, which will only exist for a couple of days before it’s demolished.
-Al will announce the location of the exhibition on his Instagram a few hours before the doors open.
 You won’t want to miss it.